-- Assessments and removal actions conducted at the site indicate that concentrations of polychlorinated biphenyls (PCBs), inorganic elements, polyaromatic hydrocarbons (PAHs) and volatile organic compounds (VOCs) are present in soil and ground water above various risk-based screening levels.
+- Assessments and removal actions conducted at the site indicate that concentrations of PCBs, inorganic elements, PAHs, and VOCs are present in soil, sediment, and ground water above various risk-based screening levels.

-- Sediments in Stoney Creek and in the Delaware River near the mouth of Stoney Creek appear to have been contaminated with PCBs, and may contain other contaminants associated with the site.
+- Sediments in Stoney Creek and in the Delaware River near the mouth of Stoney Creek appear to have been contaminated with PCBs, and may contain other contaminants associated with the Metro Property.

-- A fish consumption advisory due to the presence of PCBs is in place along the Delaware River from Trenton south to the Chesapeake & Delaware Canal that is due in part to releases from the site.
+- A fish consumption advisory due to the presence of PCBs is in place along the Delaware River from Trenton south to the Chesapeake & Delaware Canal that is due in part to releases from the Metro Property.

 - Contaminant descriptions and associated risk factors are available at: (ATSDR web site).

 - To search an on-line database of all documents and reports on the Metro Container Corporation site, go to EPA’s Administrative Record Database.

 - All documents and reports can also be reviewed in person at these locations: